pnbruckner/ha-composite-tracker/README.md

 Currently device_tracker's with a source_type of bluetooth, bluetooth_le, gps or router are supported, as well as binary_sensor's.

-## Installation

-Follow either the HACS or manual installation instructions below.
+Follow the installation instructions below.
 Then add the desired configuration.
 Here is an example of a typical configuration:

 ```yaml